MHKiT SWAN Example

 Load SWAN Files with MHKiT

 To load a supported non .mat SWAN file simply call the swan_read_table or swan_read_block as appropriate for the swan output.
 The MHKiT function will read in the SWAN output and return the data as a structure.
 The structure will also contain any metadata that the file may contain which will vary based on the file type and options specified in the SWAN run.
 MHKiT requires that for block data written in ASCII format that the file was written with headers.
-The swan_read_blockfunction accepts both binary and ASCII format by assuming that any non-'.mat' extension is ASCII format.
+The swan_read_block function accepts both binary and ASCII format by assuming that any non-'.mat' extension is ASCII format.

 SWAN Table Data and Metadata

-The SWAN output table is parsed from the MHKiT funtion swan_read_table into a structure that is displayed below.
+The SWAN output table is parsed from the MHKiT function swan_read_table into a structure that is displayed below.
 The structure fields contain a series of x-points ('Xp'), y-points ('Yp'), and keyword values at a given (x,y) point.
 The keywords are specified in the SWAN user manual and here can be seen as: 'Hsig' (significant wave height), 'Dir' (average wave direction), 'RTpeak' (Relative peak period), 'TDir' (direction of the energy transport).

 swan_table = swan_read_table(swan_table_file)